rivernihil/5th-ed-modified-zener-psion/psion.md

 Additionally, I have created a *parapsychology* skill to function as an analogue of *arcana* for wizards and *religion* for clerics.
 Although its function should be pretty obvious, I will provide its definition here.
 <br>
 <br>
-<p>***Parapsychology.*** Your Intelligence (Parapsychology) check measures your ability to recall lore about psionics, psionic items, symbols, monsters, and traditions, and the function of the mind, and the interpretation of dreams.</p>
+<p>***Parapsychology.*** Your Intelligence (Parapsychology) check measures your ability to recall lore about psionics, psionic items, symbols, monsters, traditions, the function of the mind, and the interpretation of dreams.</p>
 <br>
 <p>If you wish to avoid introducing another skill to your game, this material could reasonably be handled with the *arcana* skill.</p>